gepopa10/gepopa10.github.io/README.md

 I designed this robotic system from scratch during my master's degree, choosing the components, designing the 3D printed parts and coding the algorithms required to play ping pong autonomously.

-The architecture was composed of an inner loop responsible of attitude control of the drone at a higher rate and a trajectory tracking controller running on an onboard computer responsible of feeding the angular rate to aformentioned attitude controller.
+The architecture was composed of an inner loop responsible of attitude control of the drone at a higher rate and a trajectory tracking controller running on an onboard computer responsible of feeding the angular rate to the aforementioned attitude controller.

 ![Architecture](software_architecture.png)